 Just being around was a gold mine of knowledge.

-5. Empowering the Community through their DAO (and Sub DAOs)
+5. Empowering the Community through the Bright Moments DAO (and Sub DAOs)

 I’ve struggled to find solid use cases of decentralized autonomous organizations (DAOs) doing extraordinary things.

 Bright Moments is innovating in this front with a 3 level structure:

 Level 1 - Bright Moments Core Team: full-time employees handling critical tasks like finance, logistics, technology, design, artist relations, and communications.

 Level 2 - Sub-DAOs: established in each city where Bright Moments runs an event.
 There are two co-signers per city, which, together with core team members, can sign transactions in the blockchain.
 The sub-DAOs are becoming independent units that can locally drive the Bright Moments vision.

 Level 3 - Global DAO: Anyone with a crypto citizen is part of the DAO and can vote and submit proposals (although it makes sense to reach out to sub-DAOs for specific proposals).

 The whole team spends a lot of time running events pre-show (sometimes even months before) to educate the local communities and attract new members to the DAO.

 4. Enthusiastic and Diverse Team